-The new version of Windows 10 officially release on April 11th (that’s a Tuesday), and it’ll be a free update for all devices already running Windows 10.
+The new version of Windows 10 officially released on April 11, 2017, and it’s a free update for all devices already running Windows 10.

-Similar to previous releases, Microsoft will be delivering the Windows 10 Creators Update on stages, meaning that everyone will not get it the same day.
+Similar to previous releases, Microsoft is delivering the Windows 10 Creators Update on stages, meaning that everyone will not get it the same day.